madeleineudell/LowRankModels.jl/README.md

 # Standard low rank models

 Low rank models can easily be used to fit standard models such as PCA, k-means, and nonnegative matrix factorization.
+The following functions are available:

 * `pca`: principal components analysis
 * `qpca`: quadratically regularized principal components analysis